 This puts turmeric on top of the list as one of the most frequently mentioned medicinal herbs in all of science.
 It has a long history of use, particularly in Ayurvedic medicine and other traditional forms of medicine.
-Here’s what you need to know about turmeric curcumin benefits and more.
+Here’s what you need to know about turmeric and curcumin benefits and more.

 What Is Turmeric and Curmunin?

 Turmeric comes from the Curcuma longa plant, which grows in India and other Southeast Asian countries.
 It is a member of the ginger family.
-The dried root of the Curcuma longa plant is ground into the distinctive yellow turmeric powder, giving it the name golden spice.
+The dried root of the Curcuma longa plant is ground into the distinctive yellow powder, giving it the name golden spice.

 One tablespoon (about seven grams) of ground turmeric contains approximately: